 Use of Triage and the ACC:

 Patients using Triage and the ACC are seen based on their triaged level of acuteness.
 A limited number of ACC evaluation times are available each day.
 Once the ACC is full and no other appointments are available at the Health Center for same day care, our staff will assist patients in obtaining a subsequent appointment or direct patients to the UT Medical Center Emergency Room (UTER).

 Immediate health problems like Chest Pain, Difficulty Breathing, Head Injury with symptoms, Headache with Fever and Stiff Neck or Unexplained Rash, Abdominal Pain lasting more than two hours, Persistent Vomiting, Fever >103 F Unrelieved with Oral Hydration and Fever-Reducing Medication, or Severe Pain of Any Kind are of such a potentially serious nature that immediate evaluation through an Emergency Room is the safest approach to your care.
-Definitive care for an emergency should not be delayed by first coming to the Student Health Center.

 If you sense that you have a pressing medical problem which should not wait to be evaluated in one of our other clinics by appointment, and it does not rise to the level of a medical emergency, the ACC may be right for your concern.
 Acute care problems could include recent acute injuries or minor lacerations, acute illnesses with symptoms such as nausea or diarrhea, fever with body temperatures less than 103 F, mild to moderate pain related to an illness or injury, etc….
 Our Triage Nurse can assess your condition and assist you in appropriate scheduling.

 Special Note Regarding Attention Deficit Disorder (ADD)/Attention Deficit Hyperactivity Disorder (ADHD) Assessment and Treatment: